MarcooLopez/SFSI/README.md

 ## Package installation

-Installation of SFSI package requires a R-version $\geq$ 3.6.0
+Installation of SFSI package requires a R-version &ge; 3.6.0

 From CRAN (stable version)
 ```r